 The redesign for BHFF kicked off by updating the logo.
 The original logo was designed by the same designer that created the brand for Heinz Ketchup.
-There were design principles within the Beverly Hills Film Festival Logo that we wanted to respect.
+There were brand origins and design principles within the (original) Beverly Hills Film Festival Logo that we wanted to respect.
 One of the elements within the design was an olive branch (victory).
-We updated the lines of the branch, and decided on a modern san-serif typeface.
+Taking the brand back to modernized roots, we updated the lines of the branch, and decided on a modern san-serif typeface.

 After analysis, we defined the framework of the redesign.
 We created several different layouts to determine the best ways for users to digest content.

-The Beverly Hills Film Festival has amazing content to share.
-Their content is not limited to video platform, but they have amazing articles that often go viral.
+Beverly Hills Film Festival has historical and modern content archives to share.
+Their content is not limited to video platform, but they have articles that often go viral.
 The blog was a component that we took much effort on.
-The blog has ultimate flexibility and easy social media sharing for the end user.
+Posts have ultimate flexibility and easy social media sharing for the end user.